 A theory on how our self-image controls our ability to achieve our goals.

 You act and feel not according to what things are really like, but according to the image your mind holds of what they are like.
 You have certain mental images of yourself, your world, and the people around you, and you behave as though these images were the truth, the reality, rather than the things they represent. (p.50, loc.
 978)

 I haven’t done any of the exercises in the book, so I can’t say if the theory works or doesn’t.
-Nonetheless, I do recognise the potential in building a better self-image.
-And plan on putting some of the theory into practice, like challenging the negative ideas my self-image accepts as facts about me.
+Nonetheless, I do recognize the potential in building a better self-image.
+And, I plan on putting some of the theory into practice, like challenging the negative ideas that I accept as facts about myself.